GLOBAL MARKETS-Euro on shaky ground, stocks up on talk of aggressive ECB easing

 "The question now is how far can we go, and as the Fed tightens, euro/dollar parity is looking likely by the second quarter of next year."

-Euro zone lending expanded in October at its fastest rate in nearly four years, while a broader measure of money circulating grew well ahead of expectations, ECB data showed.
+Euro zone lending expanded at its fastest rate in nearly four years in October while a broader measure of money circulating grew well ahead of expectations, data from the ECB showed on Thursday.

-Still, banks continue to park around 160 billion euros in overnight deposits with the ECB, as negative rates and extraordinary stimulus have yet to unblock lending channels.
+Still, banks continue to park around 160 billion euros in overnight deposits with the ECB, indicating that even negative rates and extraordinary monetary stimulus has not unblocked the lending channel.

-Short-term euro zone interest rates fell to record lows as markets braced for an aggressive cut due to an ECB debate about two-tier deposit rates.
+Short-term euro zone interest rates fell to record lows as markets interpreted an ECB debate about two-tier deposit rates as signaling the intention for an aggressive cut.

-German five-year government bond yields fell to a record low of -0.189 percent, while two-year yields hovered just above lows at -0.409 percent.
+ECB easing expectations also pushed German five-year government bond yields to a new record low of -0.196 percent, while two-year yields hovered just above lows of -0.418 percent.

 OIL LOWER, COPPER REBOUNDS

-Oil prices fell after six days of gains, as investors grew less worried that violence in the Middle East would disrupt supply, and returned their focus to the global supply glut.
+Oil prices fell, after six days of gains, as concerns that escalating violence in the Middle East would disrupt supply faded, and the focus returned to a persistent market glut.

-Spot gold was little changed at $1,071.50 an ounce, close to its lowest in nearly six years on a firmer dollar and expectations for higher U.S. interest rates.
+Spot gold was little changed at $1,071.65 an ounce, hovering close to its lowest in nearly six years on the back of a firmer dollar and expectations for higher U.S. interest rates.

-Copper prices bounced to their highest in nearly two weeks, then pared gains.
-A strong dollar has slammed that metal in recent weeks.
+Copper prices bounced to their highest in nearly two weeks, helped by funds starting to reverse some of their bets on lower prices.
+The metal has been hit hard in recent weeks by dollar strength.

-Turkish assets remained under pressure as Russia threatened economic retaliation over its downed jet, but other emerging equities edged up, snapping a three-day losing streak.
+Elsewhere, Turkish assets remained under pressure as a dispute with Russia over its downed jet rumbled on, but other emerging equities edged up, snapping a three-day losing streak.

-Emerging stocks were last up 0.16 percent.
-(Additional reporting by Alastair Sharp in Toronto and Danilo Masoni; Editing by Dominic Evans)
+Emerging stocks were last up about 0.25 percent.
+(Additional reporting by Danilo Masoni; Editing by Dominic Evans)

 * Hercules Capital prices $200.0 million of convertible senior notes upsized from $150.0 million